kubernetes/website/content/en/docs/reference/glossary/kubeadm.md

 <!--more-->

-You can use kubeadm to install both the control plane and the worker node components.
+You can use kubeadm to install both the control plane and the node components.